v8/v8.dev/src/docs/benchmarks.md

 ---
 title: 'Running benchmarks locally'
+description: 'This document explains how to run classic benchmark suites in d8.'
 ---
 We have a simple workflow for running the “classic” benchmarks of SunSpider, Kraken and Octane.
 You can run with different binaries and flag combinations, and results are averaged over multiple runs.